locnnil/workshop/docs/tutorial/index.rst

 that takes you on a tour
 of the essential |project_markup| activities.

-Here, you will put into practice all major steps in the life cycle of a *workshop*, from :ref:`defining <tut_define>`, :ref:`launching <tut_launch>` and :ref:`refreshing <tut_refresh>` it to :ref:`executing commands <tut_exec>`,
+You will practice all the major steps in the life cycle of a *workshop*, from :ref:`defining <tut_define>`, :ref:`launching <tut_launch>` and :ref:`refreshing <tut_refresh>` it to :ref:`executing commands <tut_exec>`, :ref:`shelling <tut_shell>` into the workshop
-:ref:`opening a shell <tut_shell>` into the workshop and finally :ref:`deleting <tut_remove>` it.
+and finally :ref:`deleting <tut_remove>` it.
-The actions you're about to take comprise the majority of your daily needs with |project_markup|.
+The actions you're about to perform cover most of your daily needs with |project_markup|.

-Refer to the
-:ref:`explanation <exp_index>`
-if you need a more descriptive overview.
+If you need a more descriptive overview, refer to the
+:ref:`explanation <exp_index>`.
 For comprehensive details, explore the
 :ref:`reference <ref_index>`.
-Finally, see the
+Finally,
-:ref:`how-to guides <howto_index>`
-if you're looking for advanced practical steps.
+if you're looking for advanced practical steps, see the
+:ref:`how-to guides <howto_index>`.

 .. important::